 Hyperacute rejection must be distinguished from early graft dysfunction caused by ischemic injury during the transplantation procedure, and acute rejection must be differentiated from infection.
 Interstitial infiltrate, seen on chest x-rays, is typical in patients with accelerated or acute rejection.
 Rejection is usually diagnosed by bronchoscopy, including bronchoscopic transbronchial biopsy.
 If rejection has occurred, biopsy shows perivascular lymphocytic infiltration in small vessels; polymorphonuclear leukocytes in alveolar infiltrates and infectious pathogens suggest infection.
 IV corticosteroids are usually effective for hyperacute, accelerated, or acute rejection.
 Treatment of recurrent or resistant cases varies and includes higher corticosteroid doses, aerosolized cyclosporine, and ATG.

-Chronic rejection develops after > 1 yr in up to 50% of patients; it manifests as obliterative bronchiolitis or, less commonly, as atherosclerosis.
+Chronic rejection develops after > 1 year in up to 50% of patients; it manifests as obliterative bronchiolitis or, less commonly, as atherosclerosis.
 Acute rejection may increase risk of chronic rejection.
-Patients with obliterative bronchiolitis present with cough, dyspnea, and decreased FEF25-75% or FEV1, with or without physical and radiographic evidence of an airway process.
+Patients with obliterative bronchiolitis present with cough, dyspnea, and decreased FEF25-75% (forced expiratory flow during expiration of 25 to 75% of the forced vital capacity) or FEV1, with or without physical and radiographic evidence of an airway process.
 Differential diagnosis includes pneumonia.
 Diagnosis is usually by bronchoscopy with biopsy.
 No treatment has proved effective, but options include corticosteroids, ATG, inhaled cyclosporine, and retransplantation.

 The most common surgical complications are